Appsavio/Salesforce-Coding-Standards/index.md

 //Not Recommended
 ```

-**Rule 2:**
-It is recommended to have a single query on an Object in a Single piece of code.
+- It is recommended to have a single query on an Object in a Single piece of code.
 The developer should get the records to be used at once and store them in containers accordingly.

-**Rule 3:**
-The Query should contain a valid *Where clause* condition to minimize the records returned from the query.
+- The Query should contain a valid *Where clause* condition to minimize the records returned from the query.
 The more records Query returns the more time Apex transaction will take.
 Also, there's a limit of 50000 records returned per Query.
 So it's better to filter data as much as possible in the Query itself.

-**Rule 4:**
-It is not recommended to store the Query resulted records in a list directly if there can be lots of records.
+- It is not recommended to store the Query resulted records in a list directly if there can be lots of records.
 It will impact the heap size and may terminate the transaction.
 A better way would be to use Query as the Value parameter of the forEach loop.

 ```java
 //Not Recommend